Frequently Asked Questions¶

 Can I specify the tools versions such as kubectl, helm in this project?¶

-Yes, you can specify tools versions like kubectl, helm, HashiCorp Vault, AWS-authenticator in the playbook environment-setup.yaml.
+Yes, you can specify tools versions like kubectl, helm, HashiCorp Vault, AWS-authenticator in the playbook setup-environment.yaml.

 How would system react if we plan to update tools versions (e.g. kubectl, helm)?¶

 It is assumed that newer versions of these tools would be backward compatible, which is beyond our control.
-One can raise a new ticket to the Blockchain Automation Framework GitHub repository, if any major updates would break the system down.
+One can raise a new ticket to Hyperledger Bevel GitHub repository, if any major updates would break the system down.

-Why does the Flux K8s pod get a permission denied for this Blockchain Automation Framework GitHub repository?¶
+Why does the Flux K8s pod get a permission denied for this Hyperledger Bevel GitHub repository?¶

 This usually means that the private key that you have used in your network.yaml for gitops does not have access to the GitHub repository.
 The corresponding public key must be added to your GitHub Account (or other git repository that you are using).
 Details can be found here.